Green Party (Ireland): Ideology and policies

 Broadly, these founding principles reflect the "four pillars" of green politics observed by the majority of Green Parties internationally: ecological wisdom, social justice, grassroots democracy, and nonviolence.
 They also reflect the six guiding principles of the Global Greens, which also includes a respect for diversity as a principle.

 While strongly associated with environmentalist policies, the party also has policies covering all other key areas.
 These include protection of the Irish language, lowering the voting age in Ireland to 16, and support for universal healthcare.
 The party also advocates that terminally ill people should have the right to legally choose assisted dying, stating "provisions should apply only to those with a terminal illness which is likely to result in death within six months".
 It also states that "such a right would only apply where the person has a clear and settled intention to end their own life which is proved by making, and signing, a written declaration to that effect.
 Such a declaration must be countersigned by two qualified doctors".

+The party supports increasing the share of renewable energy sources used in Ireland and supports a carbon dividend.
+The Green Party wants to invest in sustainable transport infrastructure, making travel via public transport, walking and cycling easier, including advocating for pedestrian-friendly city centres.
+The party also supports "at least 10% tree canopy in every city, town, and suburb, and a publicly accessible woodland within 5km of every large town and city".
+The party's policies on agriculture include wanting 20% of Irish farms to be organic and to "encourage diversification from a mostly animal-based model to one that produces grains, vegetables, fruit, nuts and plant-based products".
+In regards to homelessness, the Green Party supports a Housing First approach.
+The party also supports a universal basic income for all residents of Ireland.